jackdbd/giacomodebidda-content/articles/auditing-an-ecommerce-website.md

 - Return a `Content-Security-Policy` header to mitigate XSS attacks, and maybe also a Permissions-Policy to limit which browser APIs a third-party script is allowed to access on a page.
 - Add a [Reporting-Endpoints](https://www.w3.org/TR/reporting-1/#header) header to track Content-Security-Policy violations, browser crashes, deprecation warnings.
 - Implement some form af cache busting for CSS and JS, so we can use `Cache-Control: immutable` for those assets too.
-- Be sure to avoid shipping code with known vulnerabilities, maybe by runnning `npm audit --audit-level=moderate` in the CI pipeline.
+- Be sure to avoid shipping code with known vulnerabilities, maybe by running `npm audit --audit-level=moderate` in the CI pipeline.
 - Consider building multiple sitemaps, and see if this translates into SEO improvements.
 - Consider alternatives to reCAPTCHA.
 It has a huge performance cost, especially on low-end mobile phones.
 - Make the product images more accessible (i.e. use an `<img>` element with an appropriate `alt` attribute).